nicolacimmino/msgp2p/README.md

 While this satisfies all the original requirements it has the downside of introducing a considerable lag which is, usally, in the order of some tens of seconds.

-msgp2p can be used either as a connand in a Linux shell or as a python library to be included in a larger project.
+msgp2p can be used either as a command in a Linux shell or as a python library to be included in a larger project.

 ##Shell Usage